robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

     - `https://reddit.com`

 - IP addresses — "515-115-5156"
-    - The actual address your browser goes to.
+    - The actual address to which your browser goes.
     - `Google.com` is at `172.217.12.142`.
     - `reddit.com` is at `151.101.129.140`.